-CAUTION: Allow only qualified personnel to service the equipment.
-All power must be disconnected.
+WARNING: Allow only qualified personnel to perform the following tasks.
 Follow the safety instructions in this document and all other related documentation.

-The Machine Stop interlock (Remote I/O pins 15 and 16) can be configured for Normal or Isolated operation on I/O boards with the DeviceNet option by changing the J1 and J2 jumper positions on the Remote I/O circuit board.
+The Machine Stop Interlock (Remote I/O pins 15 and 16) can be configured for Normal or Isolated operation on I/O boards with the DeviceNet option by changing the J1 and J2 jumper positions on the Remote I/O circuit board.